satellite-image-deep-learning/techniques/README.md

 ## ML best practice & general techniques
 * [4-ways-to-improve-class-imbalance](https://towardsdatascience.com/4-ways-to-improve-class-imbalance-for-image-data-9adec8f390f1) discusses the pros and cons of several rebalancing techniques, applied to an aerial dataset.
 Reason to read: models can reach an accuracy ceiling where majority classes are easily predicted but minority classes poorly predicted.
 Overall model accuracy may not improve until steps are taken to account for class imbalance.
 * [Seven steps towards a satellite imagery dataset](https://omdena.com/blog/satellite-imagery-dataset/)
-* [Implementing Transfer Learning from RGB to Multi-channel Imagery](https://towardsdatascience.com/implementing-transfer-learning-from-rgb-to-multi-channel-imagery-f87924679166) -> takes a resnet50 model pre-trained on an input of 224x224 pixels with 3 channels (RGB) and updates it for a new input of 480x400 pixles and 15 channels (12 new + RGB) using keras
+* [Implementing Transfer Learning from RGB to Multi-channel Imagery](https://towardsdatascience.com/implementing-transfer-learning-from-rgb-to-multi-channel-imagery-f87924679166) -> takes a resnet50 model pre-trained on an input of 224x224 pixels with 3 channels (RGB) and updates it for a new input of 480x400 pixels and 15 channels (12 new + RGB) using keras
 * [How to implement augmentations for Multispectral Satellite Images Segmentation using Fastai-v2 and Albumentations](https://towardsdatascience.com/how-to-implement-augmentations-for-multispectral-satellite-images-segmentation-using-fastai-v2-and-ea3965736d1)
 * [Principal Component Analysis: In-depth understanding through image visualization](https://towardsdatascience.com/principal-component-analysis-in-depth-understanding-through-image-visualization-892922f77d9f) applied to Landsat TM images, [with repo](https://github.com/Skumarr53/Principal-Component-Analysis-testing-on-Image-data)
 * [Leveraging Geolocation Data for Machine Learning: Essential Techniques](https://towardsdatascience.com/leveraging-geolocation-data-for-machine-learning-essential-techniques-192ce3a969bc) -> A Gentle Guide to Feature Engineering and Visualization with Geospatial data, in Plain English